sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 ## Performance tests as part of the build

 - For parts of your codebase where performance is critical, create micro-benchmarks e.g., with [JMH](https://github.com/openjdk/jmh) if you're using a JVM-based language.
-- Establish a baseline, and run these as part of each build.
+- Establish a baseline, and run these as part of each build, failing the process if there are regressions in the measured performance.
 - For event-driven workflows, you can use flow analysis to determine the performance of the whole system from the performance of the parts.
 This is an extremely nice property.
-Given an event processor, you should test the throughput it can process, and the latency each event experience.
+Given an event processor, you should test the maximum throughput it can sustain, and the latency each event experiences.
-- The whole build, including all tests and checks should run in under 3 minutes, and you should be able to run all tests and checks locally.
+- The whole build, including all tests and checks should run in under 3 to 5 minutes, and you should be able to run all tests and checks locally.
 Having a smart build tool like Gradle helps with this.

 ## Smoke tests in production